-The striking difference in the rotation profile of the convective envelope and that of the radiative interior implicates convection as the primary source of the differential rotation.
+The striking difference in the rotation profile of the convective envelope and that of the radiative interior implicates convection as the primary source of the \indexit{solar!differential rotation}differential rotation.
 Furthermore, it tells us that giant cells are large enough and slow enough to be influenced by the rotation of the star.
-The magnitude of nonlinear advection relative to the Coriolis force [(${\bf \Omega} \times {\bf v}$)] is quantified by the [Rossby number: \indexit{Rossby number}
+The magnitude of nonlinear advection [(${\bf v} \cdot \nabla {\bf v}$)] relative to the \indexit{Coriolis force}Coriolis force [(${\bf \Omega} \times {\bf v}$)] is quantified by the [Rossby number: \indexit{Rossby number}